-On September 23, 2019, the Company's board of directors declared a cash dividend of \$206.25 million which was paid to stockholders on October 4, 2019.
+On September 23, 2019, the Company's board of directors declared a cash dividend of \$206.25 million which was paid to stockholders on October 4, 2019 and recorded as an accrual as of September 30, 2019.
 For fiscal year 2019, the Company paid an aggregate of \$93.75 million in cash dividends to stockholders.
 For fiscal year 2018, the Company paid an aggregate of \$925 million in cash dividends to stockholders, which reflected proceeds from the sale of Spotify shares acquired in the ordinary course of business.
 For fiscal year 2017, the Company paid an aggregate of \$84 million in cash dividends to stockholders.
-See "Dividend Policy."